TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Let your friends help you discover the best news, features and videos on TheDC.
 Publish what you read and maintain full control.

-Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  Ann Coulter sticks by 'retard' tweet, says 'screw them' to the word police \[AUDIO\] The top five reasons Politico is garbage, in their own words FLASHBACK: Obama broke with colleagues, voted present on protecting rape victims in '99 state Senate vote
+Login with Facebook   Friends' Activity   Find Friends Invite Friends Most Read  **'WE'RE FINDING OUT'** FLASHBACK: Obama broke with colleagues, voted present on protecting rape victims in '99 state Senate vote Diversity may be fatal, says new government health study

 *   Social: Active
     *   Active